fkie-cad/Logprep/README.md

 ### Interacting with the Quickstart Environment

-It is now possible to write JSON events into Kafka and read the processed events in Kibana.
+It is now possible to write JSON events into Kafka and read the processed events in Opensearch Dashboards.

-Once everything has started, Kibana can be accessed by a web-browser with the address `127.0.0.1:5601`.
+Once everything has started, Opensearch Dashboards can be accessed by a web-browser with the address `127.0.0.1:5601`.
 Kafka can be accessed with the console producer and consumer from Kafka with the address `127.0.0.1:9092` or from within the docker container `Kafka`.